 Surprise us

-- Theme: HOMETOWN
+- Theme: TEN

-- Honorarium: $30 CAD for features, $20 CAD for Film Diaries
+- Honorarium: $30 CAD for features, $20 CAD for film diaries

 💡 Some ideas for inspiration:

-👇 Please read our guidelines before submitting:
+👇 Please read our full guidelines before submitting:

 What We Publish